-Many people unfortunately don’t know how to begin a disability claim.
+Many people unfortunately don’t know how to begin an ERISA disability claim.
 They haven’t kept good medical records and might not even be sure of the technical diagnosis the doctor made.

 However, now is the time to get organized.
 You need to submit your claim in a timely manner, so any delay could only hurt you.
 Failure to follow the rules for submitting a claim could cause you to lose important appeal rights.

 There also must be a description in the Summary Plan Description (SPD) of how you make a claim.
 This transparency is a critical safeguard afforded by ERISA.
 If this description of the claims process is missing, then you might be able to hold the plan accountable under ERISA for not following the law.

 ERISA Section 503 requires that plans permit someone to help you make a claim.
 This authorized representative could be someone close to your or it could be an ERISA attorney.
 ERISA disability claims are often complicated, and failure to properly follow the requisite rules and procedures can hurt your claim.
 And if your claim is denied, having quality representation in your corner is that much more important.